 “Sanford Heisler Sharp, LLP dedicates tremendous resources to fulfilling its mission of leveling the playing field between workers and their employers.
 I chose the firm because I wanted to join a team of brilliant and zealous advocates who are committed to using their talents for the greater good.”

-Alok Nadig is an Associate in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
-He received his Bachelor of Arts degree and Bachelor of Music degree, each magna cum laude, from Northwestern University, where he was elected to Phi Beta Kappa.
-He received his J.D., cum laude, from New York University School of Law.
+Alok Nadig is an Associate in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
+He received his J.D. cum laude from New York University School of Law and his B.A. magna cum laude and B.Mus. magna cum laude from Northwestern University, where he was awarded membership to the Phi Beta Kappa Society.

 Prior to joining Sanford Heisler Sharp, Mr. Nadig clerked for the Honorable Pamela K. Chen of the U.S. District Court for the Eastern District of New York as well as the Honorable Carlos F. Lucero of the U.S. Court of Appeals for the Tenth Circuit.
 Before his clerkships, Mr. Nadig was a Litigation Associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP, where he worked on a variety of complex commercial litigation matters and various pro bono cases.

 At NYU Law, Mr. Nadig served as an Articles Editor on the New York University Law Review, was Co-Chair of the OUTLaw LGBTQ Organization, and worked as a Research and Teaching Assistant for various professors.
 During law school, Mr. Nadig interned at the ACLU’s LGBT & HIV Project, Lambda Legal, and the NAACP Legal Defense and Education Fund.
 His Law Review note, Ably Queer: The ADA as a Tool in LGBT Antidiscrimination Law, 91 N.Y.U.
 L. Rev. 1316 (2016), examines the intersection of federal disability rights and LGBTQ employment discrimination protections and has been cited in the Stanford Law Review as well as several legal treatises.

 - J.D., New York University School of Law, 2016, cum laude